kawser2133/clean-structured-project/README.md

 # Clean Structured Project - ASP.NET Core

-This template is for a clean structured ASP.NET Core web project, follows the Clean Architecture principles, SOLID design principles, and implements the Dependency Injection, Repository, and Unit of Work design pattern.
+This template is for a clean structured ASP.NET Core web project, follows the Clean Architecture principles, SOLID design principles, and implements the Dependency Injection, Repository, and Unit of Work design pattern, and utilizes Entity Framework Core for data access.
 It provides a standardized structure and organization for building robust and maintainable ASP.NET Core web applications with complete CRUD (Create, Read, Update, Delete) operations.

 ## Project Structure